michelelorenzi/michelelorenzi.github.io/_pages/AT2_tutorial.md

 - Third tutorial (no meeting): Sooo... we don't have an elementary solution of Problem 8, we will upload one later explaining some of the technology one can use to prove this kind of statements, for now you can have a look at the [other exercises]({{https://lrnmhl.github.io}}/assets/pdf/AT2Tutorial/AT2Tutorial3_Partial_Solution.pdf).

-- Fourth tutorial (16/05/24): Not much to say about this one, the exercises were quite formal, and in fact the takeaway of this week might be precisely that $\infty$-categories are great for proving formally stuff that seems like it should be formal.
+- Fourth tutorial (16/05/24): Not much to say about this one, the exercises were quite formal, and in fact the takeaway of this week might be precisely that $$\infty$$-categories are great for proving formally stuff that seems like it should be formal.
 However, I have one [comment]({{https://lrnmhl.github.io}}/assets/pdf/AT2Tutorial/AT2Tutorial4_Loose_Ends.pdf) about the third exercise: as Praneet correctly pointed out during the tutorial, one still has to make sure that formal arguments actually go through, which can require some care.

 - Fifth tutorial (30/05/24): **There will be biscuits this time!
 And a piece of chocolate for everybody who presents a solution!**